drud/quicksprint/DRUPAL_MAINTAINER_README.md

 ### Using your Sprint Package

 * Your users will then download and unarchive the tarball or zipball.
-* Run install_ddev.sh from the unarchived directory; (Windows users must work in git-bash).
+* Run install.sh from the unarchived directory; (Windows users must work in git-bash).
 * After installation, users can start up an instance by cd-ing to ~/sprint and running ./start_sprint.sh.

 At this point the plain vanilla git-checked-out drupal8 HEAD version should be running at http://drupal8.ddev.local.